NightFuryAnalytics/multi-text-classification/README.md

 Model4_RandomForest: Contains implementation of Random Forest Classifier on the dataset.

-Final_Report: Contains research paper of our project.
+Research Paper: Contains comprehensive details of our study.